antzGames/OpenVAT-for-Godot/README.md

 A demo is provided.
 Just run the project.
 Pressing SPACE or F1 will load the next scene.

+MSAA 2x is set at the project level.
+Turning off MSAA improves performance.

-## Using the OpenVAT shader on its own
+## Using the OpenVAT Godot shader on its own

 I have provied the official OpenVAT Godot shader for you to use on your own custom solutions.